rcarrata/rcarrata.github.io/_posts/2021-04-11-rhacm-submariner-2.md

 How can I deploy my applications in multiclustering environments and connect my microservices across the different clusters using the SDN and overlay networks?

-This is the second blog post about Submariner and RHACM and it's based in the [Installation and configuration of Submariner within RHACM](https://rcarrata.com/openshift/rhacm-submariner/) blog post.
+This is the second blog post about Submariner and RHACM and it's based on the [Installation and configuration of Submariner within RHACM](https://rcarrata.com/openshift/rhacm-submariner/) blog post.
 So if you didn't check it, go ahead and take a look! :)

 ### Overview

-Now that we know Submariner and RHACM a bit more, let's go to the Service Discovery configuration, following by deploying one simple Nginx application for testing the communication, and finally deploying a more complex stateful application using a Frontend and a Redis Master/Slave, spanned across the clusters.
+Now that we know Submariner and RHACM a bit more, let's go to the Service Discovery configuration, followed by deploying a simple Nginx application for testing the communication, and finally deploying a more complex stateful application using a Frontend and a Redis Master/Slave, spanned across the clusters.

 ### Install Submariner with Service Discovery